zlintian/Genomic-analysis/README.md

 ./plink --bfile cohort --mind 0.05 --geno 0.05 --hwe 0.000001 --maf 0.01  --make-bed --out Tian_cleand_cohort

 #make a record of variables and samples removed and kept.
-? people input
+how many people input
-?
-SNPs input
+how many SNPs input

-? people removed
+how many people removed
-?
-SNPs removed as missing
-?
-SNPs removed due to hwe
-?
-SNPs removed due to low MAF
+how many SNPs removed as missing how many SNPs removed due to hwe how many SNPs removed due to low MAF

-? people kept
+how many people kept
-?
-SNPs kept?
+how many SNPs kept?

 Any other files than bam,bed,fam,log generated?